Dashiell Hammett

 Hammett contracted with Random House chief Bennett Cerf to write a new book,

-to be called "There Was A Young Man".
-The publisher even advertised it in advance (1939),
+to be called "There Was A Young Man"; the publisher even advertised it in advance (1939),

 but by the end of his life, Dash had finished hardly more than a chapter.

-| "The Adventures of Sam Spade and Other Stories" [stories 1944] by Dashiell Hammett, Introduction by Ellery Queen Bestseller Mystery pb [1944] out of print/used World Publng 8x5½ hardcover [1945] out of print/used |
+| "The Adventures of Sam Spade and Other Stories" [1944] by Dashiell Hammett, Introduction by Ellery Queen Bestseller Mystery pb [1944] out of print/used World Publng 8x5½ hardcover [1945] out of print/used |

 | "A Man Called Spade" [Dell Mapback #90 1944]